BPMSoftwareSolutions/no-repo/docs/design/sdk-workflow-taxonomy.md

 **Decision gate (optional between steps 11–12):** `createImplementationPacketGateDecision(packetId, body)` — required when a gate review must be recorded before closure.

 **Item activity log:** `addImplementationItemActivity` / `listImplementationItemActivity` — append and read freeform activity at any step.

+**Full closure composite _(v1.1.71)_:** `closeRoadmapItemWorkflow({ projectIdentifier, claimId, gateType, gateDecision, closeProjectIfNoRemainingOpenItems, ... })` — wraps steps 1–12 and project closure into a single governed call.
+Internally it: resumes the project, loads the active item, validates or creates the claim via `claimIsValid`, verifies acceptance checks and artifacts, records the gate decision, advances to terminal status, attaches evidence, signs off the claim, reloads the active item, and closes the project when no open items remain.
+Use this instead of the manual sequence wherever the full closure path is needed.

 ---